Skip to content

 • Address: Avenida República de Colombia 717, 13th floor, San Isidro, 15046, Peru

-• Telephone: +51 (0)1 442 0503 or +51 (0)1 442 1807
+• Phone: +51 (0)1 442 0503 or +51 (0)1 442 1807

-• Emergency Number (for Austrian citizens): (+51) 997 376 645
+• Emergency number for Austrian citizens: +51 997 376 645

-• Public Hours: Monday to Thursday 10:00–12:00, appointment required
+• Public Access: Monday to Thursday 10:00 AM–12:00 PM, by appointment only

-• Jurisdiction: Peru and Bolivia
+• Official District: Peru and Bolivia

 Typical Services